Flula Borg: Digital media

 Borg has posted over 350 videos on his YouTube channel since its launch in 2007.
 Some of his most popular videos are his vlogs, most notably "Jennifer is a Party Pooper", "Flula in Germany", and his AutoTunes series, in which he records cover songs live in a car.
 His AutoTunes video with YouTube celebrity Chester See, a cover of "No Diggity" by Blackstreet, has over four million views and was nominated for a Streamy Award in 2014.
 He is also known for his celebrity interviews, and for creating EDM tracks from sound clips gathered during many of those interviews.
 Celebrities interviewed on Borg's YouTube channel include Will Ferrell and the cast of Anchorman 2, Vince Vaughn, Tina Fey, Anna Kendrick and the cast of Pitch Perfect 2, Larry King, and Michael Phelps.

-In addition to his own channel, Borg has appeared on many other popular YouTube channels, including Miranda Sings, Grace Helbig, Smosh, vlogbrothers, and Madilyn Bailey.
-His comedic video with Flynt Flossy of Turquoise Jeep, "Taste You Like Yogurt" has over 2 million views.
+In addition to his own channel, Borg has appeared on many other popular YouTube channels, including Miranda Sings, Grace Helbig, Smosh, vlogbrothers, jacksfilms, and Madilyn Bailey.
+His comedic video with Flynt Flossy of Turquoise Jeep Records, "Taste You Like Yogurt" has over 2 million views.
 In 2014, Borg's YouTube channel was listed on New Media Rockstars' Top 100 Channels and he won the 2015 Streamy Award for Comedy in recognition of his humorous contributions on YouTube.

 In 2018, Borg launched his podcast, BoomTime, which is produced by Cadence 13.
 It is directed by his frequent collaborator Alex Simmons.
 Notable guests have included Ed Helms, Kristen Schaal, Reggie Watts, Hanson, and "Weird Al" Yankovic.
+The podcast came to an end in 2021.
+In September 2023, Borg launched his second podcast, Flula Makes Five, an audio comedy series.

 Music

-From his beginnings as a Schuhplattler dancer in Bavaria, Germany and through many years of live performance and YouTube content, Borg has always been deeply involved in music.
+From his beginnings as a Schuhplattler dancer in Bavaria, Germany and through many years of live performance and YouTube content, Borg has always been involved in music.
 After winning the Scion Hypeman Contest in late 2008 as its only non-American participant, he began releasing more of his own music.
 His 2011 single "Sweet Potato Casserole" was listed at No. 3 on Billboard's Next Big Sound chart.
 In the same year, his single "Dirk Nowitzki, German Moses" coincided with the Dallas Mavericks' NBA championship run and was picked up by ESPN and other mainstream outlets.
 In 2014, he composed the theme song for Grace Helbig's podcast, Not Too Deep, and the following year he was chosen to create the theme song for The Grace Helbig Show on E!
 Entertainment Television.

 Also in 2015, Borg released a five-track EP titled I Want to Touch You.
 Videos for all of the tracks were posted to his YouTube channel.
 In early 2016, he released a full-length album called Animalbum, so named because all of the songs on the album are related to animals, both real and mythological.
 It was produced by comedian and producer of The Bachelor, Elan Gale.
 In 2019, Borg released a single titled 'Self Care Sunday', featuring the American comedic music group Ninja Sex Party, to Spotify.